DevXT-LLC/ezlocalai/README.md

 so a configured account does not remain at `Balance pending` after deployment.
 A key without account-read permission leaves the balance display pending without affecting inference.
 Chutes is advertised with 100 concurrent slots.
+`CHUTES_MODEL` accepts a comma-separated list.
+Every configured model is advertised and requests retain the matching exact Chutes model ID; all models share the same 100-slot provider pool.

 To add a lower-priority OpenRouter overflow pool, configure its key and optional model override: